SantanderMetGroup/bctool/README_BCtable.md

 :  Sets the date and time of the stream to the start date and time of the selected period.
 Usually applied to constant fields (orog, sftlf) or to initial conditions (soil variables).

+**shift_time(_shift_)**
+:  Shifts the time axis by _shift_.
+This can be useful when a variable is defined over a time period and the time coordinate does not match the others.
+   An example could be SLP averaged e.g. between 00:00 and 06:00 and stored as time 03:00.
+If other variables are stored at 00:00, 06:00 and so on, a time shift such as `shift_time(-3hour)` can be applied.
+This is not an optimal solution since averaged variables should NOT be used as input for an RCM, which expects instantaneous fields.

 **split_soil_mois_grb**
 :  This is ad-hoc filter to split the soil moisture information into a single